wondudev/end-to-end-javascript-testing-with-cypressio-4253121/README.md

-# COURSENAME
+# End-to-End JavaScript Testing with Cypress.io
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `End-to-End JavaScript Testing with Cypress.io`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+End-to-end testing is an incredibly powerful strategy.
+Essentially, it allows you to write programs that automatically interact with your web applications like a real user would.
+In this course, Shaun Wassell—a lifelong programmer and a Full-Stack Development Instructor—offers a comprehensive look at end-to-end testing using Cypress, which is one of the most popular and robust end-to-end testing tools available.
+Learn how to write and execute basic tests, and then move on to best practices for element selection, aliasing, and handling command results.
+Explore advanced Cypress features, such as hooks, environment variables, and test doubles, to create efficient and maintainable tests.
+By the end of the course, you will be prepared to perform real-world, end-to-end testing on any web application.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions